 “The idea of the NRMA playing a role during times of adversity is not new to our business and our response to the Coronavirus is consistent with the company’s response during the Great Depression, and Second World War.

 “Through our teams of patrols, call centre teams and staff the NRMA has the capacity to boost community services where they are needed most.
-We will also help keep healthcare workers on the frontline moving by providing free vehicles through the NRMA-owned Thrifty Australia.
+We will also help keep healthcare workers on the frontline moving by providing free vehicles through an NRMA-owned car and truck rental company.

 “2020 has not shaped up as the Centenary celebration that the NRMA had wanted, however as we have seen our community - particularly those most at risk - struggle through this crisis, it is increasingly apparent that we can transform this milestone into something the community needs.”